Alton Abbey: History

 The community was founded by the Revd Charles Plomer Hopkins in 1884, as the Society of Saint Paul, in Rangoon (Burma) and Calcutta (India) to work with destitute or distressed merchant seafarers and their chaplains.
 The first house was opened in 1894 in Barry Docks, South Wales (now closed) to continue this work.

 A quieter house was needed and the site in Beech was acquired in 1895.
 This was initially used to care for retired or ill seamen in temporary wood and metal buildings.
 The current buildings were designed by Sir Charles Nicholson, using Tintern Abbey as a model.
 The first monks did much of the construction using local flint, including a flint and brick Gatehouse (1901).
 The Abbey church, designed by John Cyril Hawes (flint and brick, built in 1901 to 1907), was dedicated to "Our Lady and Saint John".
 Hawes also designed the gatehouse.
 Having observed the Rule of St Benedict from 1893 the community formally adopted it on 28 January 1981.

 In 1989 another charity undertook the society's work with seafarers.
-The community now runs retreats and courses for the public.
+The community continued to run retreats and courses for the public.

 The abbey closure was announced in 2024.